This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 If you are a morning person, there are many activities for you in Qatar.
 The largest hotels offer services like brunches, spa treatments, swimming pools, and saunas.
 You can do more than just shop at malls, too; these often contain movie theaters, casual cafes, beauty salons, sports complexes, restaurants, and even art galleries.

-During the Ramadan holiday, you cannot eat or drink in public between sunrise and sunset, even for non-Muslims.
+During Ramadan, you cannot eat or drink in public between sunrise and sunset, even for non-Muslims.
 Restaurants will probably not be open during these times.

 Relationships in Qatar